 - Grease a 12-cup Bundt pan with coconut oil

 - Combine organic granulated sugar and coconut oil in a large bowl.

 - Beat with a mixer at medium speed until smooth and airy.

 - Add eggs, one at a time, beating well after each addition.

 - lightly spoon flour (do NOT compress flour!) into dry measuring cups, level with a knife.

-- Combine flour and next 3 ingredients, stir with a whisk.
+- Sift together flour and next 3 ingredients, stir with a whisk.